adobe/aepsdk-core-ios/Documentation/Migration/Migration_Install.md

 ```

 ### Manual Installation

-If you would prefer not to use Cocoapods, you can build the library and manually include them into your project.
-To build the compatibility layer, you can use the following commands:
+If Cocoapods is not an option, the compatibility layer can be built manually using the following commands:

 ```bash
 git clone https://github.com/adobe/aep-sdk-compatibility-ios.git
 cd aep-sdk-compatibility
 make make-libs
 ```

-After running these commands, you can find the `.xcframework`'s within the build directory.
-Drag and drop these into your project and ensure that you have
-"copy items if needed" checked.
+After running these commands, the `.xcframework's` can be found within the build directory.
+Drag and drop these into an Xcode project and ensure that "copy items if needed" is checked.

 ## Sample Apps